jmcgahay/jmcgahay.github.io/_pages/cv.md

 nav: true
 nav_order: 2
 cv_pdf: mcgahay_cv_may2025.pdf # you can also use external links here
-description: This page is still in progress, but you can download a pdf version of my CV (updated April 2024) by clicking the button to the top right.
+description: You can download a pdf version of my CV (updated May 2024) by clicking the button to the top right.
 toc:
   sidebar: left
 ---